-The tie rod is supposed to keep your car straight and aligned.
-But even though other suspension components such as the sway bar, struts, shock absorbers and stabilizer bars play a huge role in determining wheel alignment, any change in the tie rod’s performance can really distort your front wheel alignment.
-If you feel your car is moving unnecessarily to the left or right while you are braking or while your car is in motion, the tie rod could probably be going bad.
+The tie rod should keep your car straight and aligned.
+But even though other suspension components such as the sway bar, struts, shocks and stabilizers play a major role in determining wheel alignment, any change in the performance of the tie rod can really distort your front wheel alignment.
+If you feel that your car is moving unnecessarily to the left or right when braking or driving, the tie rod could probably be badly worn.
 The good thing about suspension components is that you can feel their performance right up to the steering wheel.
-So, if any component like the tie rod is underperforming you can feel its sensation in your hands.
+So if a component like the tie rod is underperforming, you can feel it in your hands.

 Jittery Steering Wheel

-The tie rod is directly connected to the steering housing, which means any movement you make with your hands is being mimicked by the tie rod down below causing the car to steer.
-Therefore, if you are feeling your steering is unresponsive or jittery, your tie rod might have an issue.
-You might feel the steering wheel bouncing or shaking violently at high speeds, which is what happens when a tie rod is loose.
-This could easily mean a problem with any other suspension part such as the shock absorber, so it is best to get it checked by a mechanic.
+The tie rod is directly connected to the steering housing, which means that every movement you make with your hands is imitated by the tie rod at the bottom and makes the car steer.
+So if you feel that your steering is not responding or is jittery, the tie rod may have a problem.
+You may feel the steering wheel bouncing or shaking violently at high speeds, which happens when a tie rod is loose.
+This can easily lead to a problem with another suspension part such as the shock absorber, so it is best to have it checked by a mechanic.

 Wearing of Tires

-When the alignment is off-balance due to a loose tie rod, the tires feel the most effect.
-At the end of the day, it is the tires that are taking all the friction from the road.
-So, if after some time you notice a particular area of the tire is wearing out, there is something wrong with the suspension components and the tie rod is probably the main cause.
-The uneven tread depth is a tell-tale sign of this kind of issue.
+When the alignment is out of balance due to a loose tie rod, the tyres feel the greatest effect.
+At the end of the day, it is the tyres that take all the friction from the road.
+So if, after some time, you notice that a certain area of the tyre is worn out, there is something wrong with the suspension components and the tie rod is probably the main cause.
+The uneven tread depth is a telltale sign of this type of problem.

 Tie rod ends are not very difficult to repair.
-In fact, they can be repaired with the proper tools and knowledge at home.
-However, it always better to seek the services of a mechanic in emergency cases.
-Newer cars you do normally have to replace the whole tie rod as the bushing replacement inside them are not available to replace.
+In fact, they can be repaired at home with the right tools and knowledge.
+However, it is always better to call on the services of a mechanic in an emergency.
+With newer cars, you usually have to replace the entire tie rod, as the bushing inside it cannot be replaced.

 Replace the tie rod

-After you have applied all the necessary solutions and they have failed, the last resort is to either replace the tie rod end with a new one or repair your old one.
-You will be surprised, to learn that repairing a tie rod end is not rocket science.
-All it requires is a few handy tools and time.
-Once you are able to dismantle the suspension, detaching the tie rod is a piece of cake.
-After you have accomplished that, simply clean the tie rod ends very thoroughly and apply grease to the joints.
-Grease is a useful agent that reduces strain on metal parts.
-Once you have done all that, install new bushings and you are good to go.
-However, for those who are not into repair work, the mechanic is always an option.
-And repairing a tie rod does not cost much since it is not labor-intensive work.
-Expect to be charged around $70 to $150 for the labor.
+After you have applied all the necessary solutions and they have failed, the last option is to either replace the tie rod with a new one or repair the old one.
+You will be surprised to learn that repairing a tie rod is not rocket science.
+All you need are a few handy tools and time.
+Once you are able to disassemble the suspension, unscrewing the rod end is a breeze.
+Once you’ve done that, just clean the tie rod ends very thoroughly and lubricate the joints.
+Grease is a useful agent that reduces the stress on the metal parts.
+When you have done all this, insert new bushings and you are ready to go.
+However, for those who are not interested in repair work, the mechanic is always an option.
+And repairing a drawbar does not cost much, as it is not labor-intensive work.
+You should expect to be charged about $70 to $150 for the work.

 Get Your Wheels Aligned

-It could be possible that you are unnecessarily blaming the tie rod ends for your jittery and unresponsive steering wheel.
+It is possible that you are unnecessarily blaming the tie rod ends for your shaking and unresponsive steering wheel.
 You could simply go to a mechanic who has a computerized wheel alignment machine.
 Your car will be fixed in no time.
-Thereafter, if you are still feeling the same symptoms, it is time to call the mechanic.
-Remember that you should always get your wheels aligned after a tie rod replacement.
+If you still feel the same symptoms afterwards, it is time to call the mechanic.
+Remember that you should always have your wheels aligned after a tie rod change.

-Taking your car to the service station regularly can also ease the stress on your tie rod.
-This part goes through a lot of wear and tear when the car is in motion, so you are expected to give it a break.
-General servicing can ease up the tie rod joint if the mechanics are applying oil and grease to the joints.
-This was more common on older cars, new cars you have to replace the tie rod.
-However, these solutions are only temporary and to avoid any untoward accident in the future it is advisable to visit the mechanic and get your tie rod ends repaired or replaced.
-It’s always recommended to replace a bad tie rod.
+If you bring your car to the service station regularly, this can also reduce the load on your tie rod.
+This part is subject to a lot of stress while driving, so you are expected to give it a break.
+General maintenance can make the tie rod connection easier if mechanics apply oil and grease to the joints.
+However, these solutions are only temporary, and to avoid an unpleasant accident in the future, it is advisable to visit the mechanic and have your tie rod ends repaired or replaced.
+It is always recommended to replace a worn tie rod.